Google Search Results Explained

 The first image below the listings for Google Business.
 If you have not claimed your Google Business listing I strongly encourage you to do so to prevent inaccuracies in contact and description information.
 These results typically show up below the second or third entry of the organic search results.
 So if you’re showing up 4th on the organic results it may appear that you are further down because of Google Business.
 This is another reason to ensure that your Google Business information is accurate.

-Google is going through some changes with these listings.
-The plan is to incorporate Google+ with Google Places and as of this writing it seems as though they are pretty close to accomplishing that.
+Google is going through some changes to these listings.
+The plan is to incorporate Google+ with Google Places and as of this writing, it seems as though they are pretty close to accomplishing that.
 Some indicators are there if you set up a Google+ Page today.

 Google Search Results

 The Blue section is Google Adwords.
 These are listings that the business is paying to have placed on Google Search Results, and possibly partner sites.
-Typically there are 2 or 3 ads at the top of the page and 5 to 7 on the right side of the page but it depends on the search query.
+Typically there are 4 ads at the top of the page and 5 at the bottom of the page but it depends on the search query.

 Adwords are a great way to generate traffic, especially for new websites.
 Imagine having your business listed in the ads, and in the organic results.
 That would increase your credibility and potential clicks by 100% among users of Google.